alexm323/professional_checklist/the_bank.md

 15. What do you know about our company?
 16. Why do you want to work for us?
 17. Why are you interested in this opportunity?

+"TechEmpower Example"
+My name is Alejandro and when the pandemic hit I was laid off from my job as a casino dealer and left to wonder what my future would look like.
+I felt trapped realizing that my skills were only as good as the environment that facilitated me, in my case the casino provided me a place to work and I was dependent on them .
+I had always been interested in technology after years of studying engineering so I decided to make the switch to software engineering as a way to gain skills that I could use to be gainfully employed and provide for my family.
+I committed to a bootcamp that I have been working through during the pandemic and that gave me the opportunity to learn about various technologies and help keep me accountable for my own learning as I make this transition.
+I have learned JavaScript and Python, different back end technologies like Node.js and Flask.
+I am currently learning and working with React-Native after learning some React and I have tried a variety of CSS frameworks like Bootstrap, Bulma , and Tailwind.

+     I love to learn especially learning about new technologies and TechEmpower seems like the perfect place to start a career that allows me to learn and grow.
+I love the ability to work in small teams and being able to focus on a few different projects throughout the year seems like a great way to expand and grow my skillset as we build out products.
+I feel that my goals for my career are a great match for the kinds of employees that TechEmpower tries to hire.

 18. Tell me about your dream job?
 What do you really want to do with your career?
 19. Tell me a time when you failed.
 20. What do you read on a regular basis?